LikeTheSalad/android-buddy/README.md

 #### Using Android Buddy library transformations
 You can use transformations provided by an Android Buddy library, here is an example of an Android Buddy library: [Aaper](https://github.com/LikeTheSalad/aaper).

-In order to use them, by default you simply have to include this library into your Android Buddy-consumer project as any regular dependency, e.g:
+In order to use them, by default you simply have to include those libraries into your Android Buddy-consumer project as any regular dependency, e.g:

 ```groovy
 dependencies {